 Been bitten by the writing bug?
-Visit us for two weeks of literary discussion and creation.
+Teens, visit our summer camp for two weeks of literary discussion and creation.
+Read More!

 We also offer an impressive lineup of well-known visiting writers whose works students read and discuss.
 To ensure that each student has meaningful contact with the writers the students are required to read one book by each of these visiting writers before arriving.
 Once on campus the students attend a discussion about each book, led by either a Sewanee English professor or a Writers’ Conference faculty member.
 When our guests arrive, participants will be prepared to get the most out of the authors’ readings and out of the informal discussions that will follow.